Initial Installation Completed September 2021

 The parking boxes are being installed first on San Rafael Lincoln Hill following a roadside vegetation removal program.
 Combined, these efforts improve routine access and safety while assuring fire engines and ambulances can safely respond to calls for service.
 The parking boxes and roadside fuel reduction are also part of the City, County, and Marin Wildfire Prevention Authority efforts to improve evacuation routes.

-The following roadways on San Rafael/Lincoln Hill will be included in the initial parking box installation in August 2021:
+The following roadways on San Rafael/Lincoln Hill were included in the initial parking box installation in September 2021:

 - Chula Vista Drive